fwd/deepCover/readme.md

 ![line](https://github.com/fwd/deepCover/raw/main/cover.png)

 ## Work in Progress.
-Star it, to inspire me to make it.
+Star it for inspiration to author.